Eric Haase Player Props: Tigers vs. Braves

-On Tuesday, Eric Haase (hitting .059 in his past 10 games) and the Detroit Tigers play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 6:40 PM ET.
+On Wednesday, Eric Haase (batting .059 in his past 10 games) and the Detroit Tigers play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.
+He had a hitless performance in his last game (0-for-4) against the Diamondbacks.

 Eric Haase Game Info & Props vs. the Braves